 - Promote an understanding of the importance of cheetah conservation among international and local stakeholders

-This long-term research, started with a reconnaissance in November 2011 and actual field work in October 2012.
-For several months the team had been based at Keekorok staff quarters in the heart of Maasai-Mara National Reserve and from June 2013 the project has permanent residence at the research base in Talek
+This long-term research, started with a reconnaissance in November 2011, followed by actual field work in October 2012.
+For several months the team was based at Keekorok staff quarters in the heart of Maasai-Mara National Reserve and from June 2013 the project has had its permanent residence at the research base in Talek.

-Working as Assistant Researcher in the Maasai Mara Cheetah Conservation Project in 2001-2002, Elena Chelysheva developed original method of cheetah identification (based on comparison of spot patterns on the front and hind limbs and spots and rings on the tail).
-Collected over the years, vast photographic data of Mara cheetahs formed the basis for building Mara Cheetah Pedigree, which helps to assess population trends over the years, reveal parental relationship between individuals, cheetah lifespan, personal reproductive history and survival rate of cubs.
-This work had never been done before and the team is sharing Project results.
-So far, relationship between 90 adult cheetahs is known out of 120 individuals photographed from 2001 to date.
+Working as Assistant Researcher in the Maasai Mara Cheetah Conservation Project in 2001-2002, Dr. Elena Chelysheva developed an original method of cheetah identification (based on comparison of spot patterns on the front and hind limbs and spots and rings on the tail).
+Over the years, a vast photographic database of Mara cheetahs has formed the basis for building the Mara Cheetah Pedigree.
+This helps us to assess population trends over the years, reveal parental relationship between individuals, determine cheetah’s lifespan, and learn each cheetah’s personal reproductive history and the survival rate of cubs.
+This work had never been done before and the team is sharing Project results with the Mara stakeholders and relevant Kenyan governmental organizations.

 The team is working with many photographers, rangers, tour-guides, visitors and researchers who share with us their photographs taken in different years.
 As feedback, the team provides respondents with available information about these cheetahs (date of birth, kinship, personal history).

-Data collected on long-term basis in different seasons, various areas and on different individuals will reveal mechanism of behavioral adaptations of these valuable species.
-Also we will provide stakeholders with scientifically based information on the level of tourism impact on cheetah behavior and survival.
+Data collected over the years, in different seasons, various areas and on different individuals, reveals mechanisms of behavioral adaptations of this valuable species.
+We also provide stakeholders with scientifically-based information regarding the impact of tourism on cheetah behavior, welfare and survival.

-By moving within the region, adult cheetahs, and cubs following their mothers get to learn different types of habitat and to experience encounters with prey, food competitors, humans and predators.
-By that they develop different behavioral strategies contributing to the survival, which we record while monitoring these animals.
-Hence the involvement of various Camps and Lodges from different parts of Mara region is significant to our project, as they provide us with information on cheetah sightings and photographic material.
+By moving within the region, adult cheetahs, and cubs following their mothers, learn different types of habitats and experiences, including encounters with prey, food competitors, humans and predators.
+In that way, they develop different behavioral strategies contributing to their survival, which we record while monitoring these animals.
+This makes the involvement of various Camps and Lodges from different parts of Mara region very important as they provide significant contribution to our project through ongoing information on cheetah sightings and invaluable photographic materials.

-Intensive behavioral observations will provide the scientific basis for modeling cheetah survival strategies in different ecological environments.
-The collected and analyzed data will help to improve cheetah conservation activities in the regions, since it will aid in the formulation of conservation strategies for this particular species in these regions.
+Intensive behavioral observations are the scientific basis for modeling cheetah survival strategies in different ecological environments.
+The collected and analyzed data will help to improve cheetah conservation activities, since it will aid in the formulation of conservation strategies for this particular species in these regions.

-Interviewing local communities provides an understanding of knowledge, challenges faced and perception about Mara wildlife of different generations of the masai.
-After processing of collected information on the above, ecological educational program will be developed.
-Findings of the project form the basis of community education which promotes the improvement in their knowledge, perception and involvement in the conservation of wildlife and in particular cheetahs.
+Interviewing local communities provided us an understanding their of knowledge levels, the challenges they face and the different perception about Mara wildlife of the different generations of Maasai people.
+Based on this information, additional ecological educational programs will be developed.
+The findings of the project form the basis of community education which promotes improvement in local communities’ knowledge, perception and involvement in the conservation of wildlife in general and cheetah in particular.

-The Mara-Meru Cheetah Project is funded with donations from sponsors.
+The Mara-Meru Cheetah Project is funded with donations from various sponsors.
 You have the unique opportunity to follow the lives of these wonderful cats, and even play a role in their future.
-You can name a cheetah and/or support any Mara or Meru cheetah you choose.
+You can support any Mara or Meru cheetah you choose.
 Learn how to become a Team Cheetah Supporter.

 To learn more about our work please visit our Facebook page at: